Jan 17, 2010

 governments in support of the Israeli and Egyptian blockade.

 two weeks later, with the apparent approval of governments (United

 States, European Community and Canada) who support the quarantine,

 blockade and siege of Gaza, Israel and Egypt have tightened the squeeze

-Israel and Egypt continue to Squeeze the Lifeblood out of the People of Gaza
+to wring the lifeblood out of the people of Gaza.

 US Military Make Underground Wall Construction Visit

 United States government continues to assist Egypt with the

 installation of the underground wall to cut off the tunnels under the

 border of Gaza and Egypt.
 According to Reuters, on